 Here’s one other piece of advice.
 When you’re looking to up your investing, the first stop should be at your investing professional’s office.—Chris Hogan

-Now if you want more information about building wealth, check out my new book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.
+Now if you want more information about building wealth, check out my book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too.
 We conducted the largest survey of millionaires ever—10,000 of them.
 You’ll be surprised at what we discovered and how it applies to your own journey!

 Find A SmartVestor Pro